ESKYoung/ESKYoung/README.md

 My name is **Eric Young**, and I'm a data scientist based in London!

 - 💛 I love using machine learning to solve hard problems, productionising products, and streamlining and optimising code and pipelines!
-- 🌱 Learning about multi-armed bandit testing!
+- 🌱 Learning about end-to-end ML pipelines in Google Vertex AI, and MLOps in general!
 - 🔭 Senior Data Scientist at [**RVU**](https://www.rvu.co.uk/)/[**@uswitch**](https://github.com/uswitch).
 Formerly at [**@alphagov**](https://github.com/alphagov) and [**@ukgovdatascience**](https://github.com/ukgovdatascience/).
 - 😄 Pronouns: **he/him/his/himself**